Multiple Endocrine Neoplasia Type 2

 Because of advancements made in the recognition, genetics (i.e., identifying the mutated gene), and treatment of MEN type 2, certain serious, life-threatening complications associated with the disorder such as the spread (metastasis) of medullary thyroid carcinoma or rare complications of a pheochromocytoma have been greatly reduced.

 The standard therapy for individuals with MEN type 2 is surgical removal of the thyroid, a procedure called a thyroidectomy.
 Surgical removal of the thyroid is often performed as a preventive measure, even if cancer or C-cell hyperplasia has developed yet.
 Individuals will require life-long hormone replacement therapy of the hormones normally produced by the thyroid.
 The age that this surgery is performed may vary depending upon the specific subtype and gene mutation present.
 For example, some infants with MEN type 2B may undergo surgical removal of the thyroid before reaching six months of age.
+The recommendations on the timing of prophylactic thyroidectomy and extent of surgery are based on a classification into four risk levels utilizing the genotype–phenotype correlations.

 A thyroidectomy can potentially affect the parathyroid glands causing low levels of parathyroid hormone in the body (hypoparathyroidism).
 As such, many physicians surgically remove the parathyroid glands at the same time the thyroid is removed.
 Some parathyroid tissue is then re-implanted (autotransplant) into an arm.